 Avatar – The square graphic or icon used to brand your social media profile pages.
 Do not try to upload a rectangular logo as it will get cut off.
 Business pages should have a logo here.
 Personal pages should have a head shot.
 Twitter has the largest one at 400 x 400 pixels.
 Create a square graphic for Twitter and you can use it for all the other networks.
 Do not take a smaller graphic and stretch it fit.
 It will look fuzzy.
 This is your online image.
 Use quality graphics.

 Backlinks – Links on other websites linking back to your website.
-It is not recommended to buy these.
+Do not buy these!
 It’s against Google’s rules.
 Create good backlinks by sharing your blog posts or web pages on social media, adding a link to your website in all your social network profiles and listings in membership sites.
 They must be relevant.

 Black Hat SEO Tactics – Unscrupulous tactics in attempts to cheat the search engine so that your site comes up on the first page of Google search.
 Google now flags your website as spam and demotes you if you use these tactics.
 Follow Google’s rules and you’ll get found.